M-AV/M-AV.github.io/source/_posts/Cocktails/Gin Fizz.md

 ## Variants
 There are many variants of the Fizz.

 **Silver Fizz**: Add an egg-white when shaking.
 Creates a nice foam head.
 With the soda you can easily adjust how 'strong' it should be.
-I really liked this cocktail.
+Very good.

  ![Attempt 1][silver_gin_fizz_v1]